hanshoglund/vitry/manual.md

     not true     => false
     sin (pi/2)   => 1

-There are three basic forms of expressions, outlined below.
-Along with the special forms and delimiters, these make up the syntax of the Vitry language.
-The full syntax is given in the final chapter as well.
+There are five basic forms of expressions, namely literal, applicative, infix and special form.
+Along with the delimiters, these make up the syntax of the language.
+A formal specification of the syntax is given in the final chapter.

-### Literals
+### Literal expressions

-The simplest form of expression, literals are written representation of simple values such as numbers, strings or atoms.
-Examples are:
+The kind of expression, literals are written representation of simple values:

     1
     22.5
-    phillipe
+    guillaume
     "thomas"

+The `read` and `show` functions may be used to transform such values into their written representation and vice versa.
+The show function is used by the interpreter to display values.

+    read "22.3"        => 22.3
+    read "josquin"     => josquin
+    read "\"josquin\"" => "josquin"

+    show josquin       => "josquin"
+    show "josquin"     => "josquin"

-### Function application
+### Application

-Consists of an expression followed by one or more other expressions.
+This form consists of an expression followed by one or more other expressions.
 The first expression is assumed to be a function, while the others are assumed to be its arguments.^[As in Haskell, functions may always partially applied.
 Thus function application may be seen as a left-associative binary operation, which is true to the original concept of the lambda calculus.]

     print "hello world"
     not true